ACHEA Conference: Second Call For Abstracts

 Please send submissions in Word format to ACHEA2017@ac.edu.au

-Submissions for the first call for abstracts will be accepted until 25th November 2016.
-Applicants will be informed of the outcome by 28th February 2017 at the latest.
+Submissions for the second call for abstracts will be accepted until 6th March 2017.
+Applicants will be informed of the outcome by 31st March, 2017 at the latest.

 There may be opportunity for presenters to have their papers considered for publication in special issues of disciplinary journals.
 Details to follow.

 What is Christian higher education?
 What is the current state and future of Christian higher education in Australia?
 What are the implications of new technologies, business models and regulation for traditional forms of Christian higher education?

 For whom is theology?
 The Church, the marketplace, or both?
 What responsibility do theologians have to speak to the wider issues of our day (such as gender, or the relocation of refugees, or global warming)?
 Does theology have anything to say to the way in which educators should educate, or lawyers practice law, or Christians go about earning their daily living?
 How should theologians help to shape Christian higher education?
 How should theologians ensure that the right questions get asked?